Atyansh/Project-Euler/README.md

 Project-Euler
 =============

-Here, I'm using Java to solve problems from Project-Euler
+Here, I'm using Java (and sometimes Python if I'm being lazy about larger numbers) to solve problems from Project-Euler